Supporters of the Shoreham-Wading River school bond review a map of where to place signs around the district. (Credit: Paul Squire)

 Want to find out more about Shoreham-Wading River’s proposed school bond before the big vote next month?
 Clear your Tuesday night plans.

-The Shoreham-Wading River school board is expected to continue discussing the preliminary 2014-15 budget at Tuesday night’s meeting.
+The Shoreham-Wading River school board is expected to vote on a nearly $7.03 million energy performance contract proposal at Tuesday night’s meeting.